UCL/research-computing-with-cpp/session02/index.md

 * Some say: verbose, confusing error messages
     * Nothing intrinsically difficult
     * Take small steps, compile regularly
-    * Think like a compiler
+    * Learn to think like a compiler
 * Code infiltration
-    * Use sparingly
+    * So, use sparingly

 ### Why Teach Templates?